“What are we posting today?”

 It’s time to get organized.
 It’s time to create a world-class social media content calendar, so you can get laser focused on exactly what you’re going to post to your social channels, today, tomorrow, and every day for the next 365 days.

-A social media calendar will help you plan and manage what is very frequently the single most chaotic type of digital marketing strategy.
+A social media calendar template will help you plan and manage what is very frequently the single most chaotic type of digital marketing strategy.
 When you have all your content planned out, things fall into place and your life is easier.

 Not all businesses are created alike - so it is natural they won’t all post the same type of content, nor will they post on the same social channels.